 Moose are also a common sight in the Anchorage Bowl.
 There is a summer population of approximately 250 moose in the Anchorage Bowl, increasing to as many as 1000 during the winter.

 The Chugach, Kenai, Talkeetna, Tordrillo, Aleutian and Alaska mountain ranges can easily be seen from Anchorage.
 Mount McKinley, 130 miles (208 km) north of downtown, can be seen on clear days.
 This 20,320-foot peak is the tallest mountain in North America.

 The Good Friday Earthquake shook all of South central Alaska on March 27, 1964.
 To date, the Good Friday earthquake is the strongest ever recorded in North America, measuring 9.2 on the Richter Scale.

 There are 60 glaciers within 50 miles of Anchorage.
 Portage Glacier, just 45 miles (72 km) south of downtown, is one of the most visited attractions in all of Alaska.

 Alaska has about one registered pilot for every 58 residents, six times as many pilots per capita and 14 times as many airplanes per capita as the rest of the United States.

 Outlets in Alaska are 110 volts, 60 AC-the same as the rest of the United States.

 If you are considering a move to or from Anchorage, you’ll more than likely need to ship one or more of your autos.
-We’ll provide you with a "No Contact Information Required" estimate.
+We’ll provide you with a "No Cost" estimate.
 When you are ready to ship, we will provide you with up to ten free quotes from ten different auto shipping companies.
 In fact, you can fill out one convenient form right here on our website and we’ll get you the quotes you need when you decide to ship your car, truck, motorcycle, ATV or even your RV.
 SMB Auto Transport is here to make your transition a little smoother.